Arbitration and Mediation Services (Equality) Bill [HL]

 Description

-A new section allows courts to set aside orders based on mediation or negotiated agreements if one party's consent wasn't genuine.
-This includes assessing whether parties were fully informed of their legal rights and whether any manipulation or duress occurred.
-The Secretary of State can specify relevant third parties (potentially including local authorities) who can make such applications.
+- Family Law Act 1996: Adds a provision allowing courts to set aside orders based on agreements reached through mediation or negotiation if a party's consent wasn't genuine.
+This includes considering whether parties were fully informed of their legal rights and whether any manipulation or duress occurred.

-A new offence is created for falsely claiming legal jurisdiction in relation to arbitration or court proceedings; carrying a maximum sentence of 7 years imprisonment.
+- Courts and Legal Services Act 1990: Creates a new offense for falsely claiming legal jurisdiction, carrying a maximum sentence of 7 years imprisonment.

 Government Spending